Aliases for NPHP1 Gene

 GeneCards Summary for NPHP1 Gene

-NPHP1 (Nephronophthisis 1 (Juvenile)) is a Protein Coding gene.
-Diseases associated with NPHP1 include nephronophthisis 1, juvenile and senior-loken syndrome-1.
-Among its related pathways are Regulation of PLK1 Activity at G2/M Transition and Organelle biogenesis and maintenance.
-GO annotations related to this gene include structural molecule activity.
+NPHP1 (Nephrocystin 1) is a Protein Coding gene.
+Diseases associated with NPHP1 include Senior-Loken Syndrome 1 and Joubert Syndrome 4.
+Among its related pathways are Organelle biogenesis and maintenance and Regulation of PLK1 Activity at G2/M Transition.
+Gene Ontology (GO) annotations related to this gene include structural molecule activity.

-Together with BCAR1 it may play a role in the control of epithelial cell polarity.
+Together with BCAR1 it may play a role in the control of epithelial cell polarity (By similarity).
 Involved in the organization of apical junctions in kidney cells together with NPHP4 and RPGRIP1L/NPHP8 (By similarity).
 Does not seem to be strictly required for ciliogenesis (By similarity).
-Seems to help to recruit PTK2B/PYK2 to cell matrix adhesions, thereby initiating phosphorylation of PTK2B/PYK2 and PTK2B/PYK2-dependent signaling.
+Seems to help to recruit PTK2B/PYK2 to cell matrix adhesions, thereby initiating phosphorylation of PTK2B/PYK2 and PTK2B/PYK2-dependent signaling (By similarity).
 May play a role in the regulation of intraflagellar transport (IFT) during cilia assembly.
-Required for normal retina development.
+Required for normal retina development (By similarity).
 In connecting photoreceptor cilia influences the movement of some IFT proteins such as IFT88 and WDR19.
 Involved in spermatogenesis (By similarity).